jshimko/meteor-mongo-tools/README.md

 });
 ```

 The `path` key for S3 can be used to set a folder structure for _all_ of your uploads.
 You can optionally overwrite that path when running backups.
-If you skip the setting the path, the backups will be put in the root of your bucket in a folders named with the current datetime (eg. `1444414042859`).
+If you skip the setting the path, the backups will be put in the root of your bucket in a folder named with the current datetime (eg. `1444414042859`).
 To have backups go in a specific folder instead, just add any string as the `path` (supports slashes for deeper folder structure).
 Note that a trailing slash will always be added if you leave it out, so it's optional when setting the path in your config.

 ## Usage